Why Sak Yant Tattoos are not Free

 I went with my Wife/Thai Friends and I got a Sak Yant for Free or next to nothing

 Having had many discussions with Expats who hold this version of events.
 None of them have been able to say why they got the design they got, what it means at a magical level or what blessing was made.
 The usual reply is “I don’t know, they wife took care of it”.
+So be mindful of any westerner living in Thailand who does not speak Thai or understand Buddhism advising about payments and costs.

 If you find a real Temple they don't charge you - You just pay what you want